IDS6145-18Spring/assignment-1-practice-designing-models-valdeezzee/README.md

 * [**Agent / User case** (if appropriate)](model/agent_usecase_diagram.md) - provides details of (what are you providing details of)

 ## Smart City (My Problem) Simulation

+I would have a user input their location or the location where they would like to search for parking.
+The simulation searches and outputs the closest location from the user input.

 (remove: for part 3 add two to three sentences here and link the [**(your own name)**](model/README.md) file in the analysis folder - which describe how you would simulate this - type of simulation, rough details -inputs, outputs - how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)